zzz6519003/bootstrap/site/content/docs/5.1/migration.md

 ## v5.2.0

 - **Introduced new `$enable-container-classes` option.** Now when opting into the experimental CSS Grid layout, `.container-*` classes will still be compiled, unless this option is set to `false`.
+- **Removed unused positioning styles from popovers and tooltips** as these are handled solely by Popper.js. `$tooltip-margin` has been deprecated and set to `null` in the process.

 ## Dependencies